Bo Schembechler: Role in sexual assault scandal

 One former player claims Schembechler told him to "toughen up" when he reported an incident of Anderson fondling his testicles during an examination.

-In June 2021, Schembechler's adopted son Matt Schembechler came forward, saying he was molested at age 10 by Anderson during a routine physical in the 1960s, and that Schembechler went to "great lengths" to ensure Anderson kept his job after Matt's mother told AD Don Canham, who was ready to fire Anderson before Coach Schembechler's intervention.
-Upon telling his father what happened, Matt said "that was the first time he closed-fist punched me.
+In June 2021, Schembechler's son Matt Schembechler came forward, saying he was molested at age ten by Anderson during a routine physical in the 1960s, and that Schembechler went to "great lengths" to ensure Anderson kept his job after Matt's mother told AD Don Canham, who was ready to fire Anderson before Coach Schembechler's intervention.
+Upon telling his father what happened, Matt said: "That was the first time he closed-fist punched me.
 It knocked me all the way across the kitchen."
-Schembechler's biological son (and Matt's younger half-brother) Glenn Schembechler refuses to believe Matt's version and stated "I can tell you unequivocally no one ever told Bo" in his opinion, because "Bo would have done something."
+Schembechler's other son (and Matt's younger half-brother), Glenn Schembechler, refused to believe Matt's version and stated, "I can tell you unequivocally no one ever told Bo", because in his opinion, "Bo would have done something."

 Personal life

 After Schembechler married Mildred (Millie) in 1968, he adopted her three sons: Donald (Chip), Geoffrey, and Matthew.
 Then, Schembechler and Millie had a son, Glenn III (Shemy).
-Millie Schembechler died Aug.
-19, 1992, at University Hospital in Ann Arbor, Michigan, after an eight-month battle with a rare form of cancer.
+Millie Schembechler died August 19, 1992, at University Hospital in Ann Arbor, Michigan, after an eight-month battle with a rare form of cancer.
 She was 63.

+Shemy Schembechler later served as an assistant director of recruiting for the Michigan football team until racist social posts resulted in him leaving the University of Michigan's staff in May 2023.